 Recipes and Specialties

-The final three books on our list are ones that capture a specific moment in time at a particular cocktail bar or cover a certain niche subject within the broad world of drinks.
+The final five books on our list are ones that capture a specific moment in time at a particular cocktail bar or cover a certain niche subject within the broad world of drinks.
 Most feature great recipes and are just as iconic and essential as the aforementioned picks.

 This collection of cocktail recipes from New York's Employees Only set the stage for a rapidly growing trend of bars publishing recipe books.
 Jason Kosmas and Dushan Zaric assembled a sublimely simple, beautifully photographed compilation of their specs for classic recipes, with a handful of original EO recipes sprinkled throughout.
 When I was just starting to build a home bar, Speakeasy was one of the most approachable and fun cocktail books I played around with.
 It's a great place for beginners to start.